Counseling Lessons

 ACP Vision Survey (Naviance)

 Transition to High School / High School Specialty Programs – This lesson will cover the social and academic consideration of the transition to high school.
 Students will also get a complete overview of the high school specialty program process, and all of the available programs that are offered.
-Mr. Davison will be putting this lesson out in Mid-October.

 Specialty program; Utilizing VA Wizard/Naviance “Course Planner” to see course offerings at feeder high school; can assemble mock-academic plan